polygoat/natex-py/README.md

 ```

+## Goals & Design
+The goal of NatEx is quick and simple parsing of tokens using their literal representation, part-of-speech, and dependency tree tags.
+Think of it as an extension of regular expressions for natural language processing.
+The generated part-of-speech and dependency tree tags are provided by [stanza] and merged into a string that can be searched through.

 NatEx was designed primarily with simplicity in mind.

 ## Installation